 Learning through study

-In the first year of their studies RLM students are introduced to key theological topics and study of both the Old and New Testament.
-RLM students are also introduced to the principles and practice of pastoral care as well as the disciplines of academic study, essay writing and theological reflection.
+In the first year of their studies students are introduced to in-depth theological study including modules in Old Testament, New Testament and Christian Doctrine.
+Students are also introduced to the principles and practice of ministry more broadly and within their ministry specialism.

-In the second year of their studies, RLM students are encouraged to utilize their developing theological and ministerial understanding to develop their thinking in key ministerial areas such as mission, discipleship, management and leadership.
-RLM students are supported in this task through engagement in further biblical study.
+In the second year of their studies, students are encouraged to utilize their developing theological and ministerial understanding to develop their thinking in key ministerial areas such as mission, discipleship, management and leadership.
+Students are supported in this task through engagement in further biblical study.

 "The theological input means that I’m regularly challenged in my own faith in a way that stretches me, pushing me out of comfort zones and expanding my thinking and often opening my eyes to so much more of God."
 Jess Beaumont, student